jdibenes/hl2ss/README.md

 # HoloLens 2 Sensor Streaming

 HoloLens 2 server application for streaming sensor data via TCP.
 Created to stream HoloLens data to a Linux machine for research purposes.
+Also works on Windows and OS X.

 **Supported streams**